BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 Questions still needed to be answered:
 - Does the MOC provide a TPM for Keylime to utilize?
-- Which functions/code do we need to focus on editing?
-- What versions of TPM are supported by which hypervisors?
+- Do we need to consider different versions of TPM and which can be supported?
-- What are the implementation differences (in code) in TPM1.2 and TPM2.0?
-- What would be considered beyond the scope of this project?
 - What happens to the node/resources when the user is done using it?
+- Will we need to emulated TPM for anything?

 ## References and Resources
 - About the project: